Visit Sevenaoks

 Known for its rich history, beautiful landscapes, and excellent commuter links, Sevenoaks has become a desirable destination for visitors and residents alike.
 With a blend of cultural heritage, stunning countryside, and vibrant town life, this guide will give you everything you need to know about Sevenoaks—from its history and surrounding villages to popular things to do, restaurants, pubs, and transport links.

-History Sevenoaks
+History of Sevenoaks

 The origins of Sevenoaks date back over 1,000 years, with the town's name believed to have come from seven oak trees that once stood on the site of Knole Park.
 Mentioned in the Domesday Book in 1087, Sevenoaks grew around the historic Knole House, a grand estate that has been home to the Sackville family since the late 15th century.